tonsky/spectre/doc/getting_started.rst

     }
   }

-Also we've added two error barriers (:class:`Handler500`, :class:`Handler404`) which will catch errors in our app and show error messages to user explaning what happened.
+Also we’ve added two error barriers (:class:`Handler500`, :class:`Handler404`) which will catch errors in our app and show error messages to user explaning what happened.
 As you can see, our router is wrapped by this barriers, so all the errors in the router will be captured and processed properly.
-It's recommended to set these barriers as top-level middlewares of your app.
+It’s recommended to set these barriers as top-level middlewares of your app.

 Our route still points at an unimplemented class method (view).
 To implement it, we just create a class with ``index`` method returning :class:`Res`::